harness/developer-hub/docs/continuous-integration/use-ci/build-and-upload-artifacts/build-and-push/build-and-push-to-ghcr.md

 Use this setting to enable remote Docker layer caching where each Docker layer is uploaded as an image to a Docker repo you identify.
 If the same layer is used in later builds, Harness downloads the layer from the Docker repo.
 You can also specify the same Docker repo for multiple **Build and Push** steps, enabling these steps to share the same remote cache.
 This can dramatically improve build time by sharing layers across pipelines, stages, and steps.

-For **Remote Cache Image**, enter the name of the remote cache registry and image, such as `LOCATION-docker.pkg.dev/PROJECT_ID/REPO_NAME/IMAGE_NAME`.
+For **Remote Cache Image**, enter the name of the remote cache registry and image, such as `NAMESPACE/IMAGE_NAME`.

-The remote cache repository must be in the same account and organization as the build image.
-For caching to work, the specified image name must exist.
+The remote cache repository must exist in the same host and project as the build image.
+The repository will be automatically created if it doesn't exist.
+For caching to work, the entered image name must exist.

 ### Environment Variables (plugin runtime flags)